"exiv2 -eX" followed by "exiv2 -iX" produces invalid XMP metadata packet

 Right.
 I hope everything's good with you.
 Regards to Michael.

-#11 Updated by Robin Mills about 2 years ago
+#11 Updated by Robin Mills over 2 years ago

 - Status changed from Assigned to Resolved